xerxisv/sbu-bot/README.rst

 Features
 --------
--Chattriggers
+- Chattriggers

--Basic Moderation (Ban, Unban, Mute, Unmute, and logging data for all)
+- Basic Moderation (Ban, Unban, Mute, Unmute, and logging data for all)

--Inactivelist access (To allow players to go offline for long periods of time without being kicked from the in-game guilds)
+- Inactivelist access (To allow players to go offline for long periods of time without being kicked from the in-game guilds)

--Inactives moderation (Allows moderators to quickly find all inactive players in any of the 8 guilds)
+- Inactives moderation (Allows moderators to quickly find all inactive players in any of the 8 guilds)

--Masters requirements check
+- Masters requirements check

--Automatic Question of a day and database for future questions
+- Automatic Question of a day and database for future questions

--Rank Academy commands
+- Rank Academy commands

--Suggestions command and database
+- Suggestions command and database

--Player verification for various roles in the Discord Server
+- Player verification for various roles in the Discord Server